fltk/fltk/README.bundled-libs.txt

 Upgrade notes for specific libraries:

-  The following chapters contain information of specific files and how they are upgraded.
-Since the changes in all bundled libraries can't be known in advance this information may change in the future.
+  The following chapters contain informations about specific files and how they are upgraded.
+Since the changes in all bundled libraries are not known in advance this information may change in the future.
 Please verify that no other changes are necessary.